 jWebMiner 2.0 now includes the option to automatically extract features based on Last.FM Artist social tags.
 These can be extracted and saved either alone or in combination with the web search engine results described above.

 Additional functionality beyond what is described here is available outlined in jWebMiner's manual.
-Note that this is the original jWebMiner 1.0 manual, and has not been updated to reflect the changes in the new jWebMiner 2.0 yet.
+Note that this is for the most part still the original jWebMiner 1.0 manual, and has not yet been fully updated to reflect the changes in the new jWebMiner 2.0 yet.
 The changes are relatively intuitive to understand.

 McKay, C. 2010.
 Automatic music classification with jMIR.
 Ph.D.
 Thesis.
 McGill University, Canada.

 McKay, C., J. A. Burgoyne, J. Hockman, J. B. L. Smith, G. Vigliensoni, and I. Fujinaga.
 2010.
 Evaluating the genre classification performance of lyrical features relative to audio, symbolic and cultural features.
 Proceedings of the International Society for Music Information Retrieval Conference.
 213–8.

 McKay, C., and I. Fujinaga.
 2010.
 Improving automatic music classification performance by extracting features from different types of data.
 Proceedings of the ACM SIGMM International Conference on Multimedia Information Retrieval.
 257–66.

 Vigliensoni, G., C. McKay, and I. Fujinaga.
 2010.
 Using jWebMiner 2.0 to improve music classification performance by combining different types of features mined from the web.
 Proceedings of the International Society for Music Information Retrieval Conference.
 607–12.